Connect with others who understand.

 Many foods and food additives can cause intolerance.
 The most common include:

-• Sulfites, a common preservative in food and hygiene products
+• Sulfites, a common preservative in food as well as shampoos, conditioners, lotions, and certain cosmetics

 • Food coloring dyes, especially yellow dye number 5